Submit additional information

 LE COL. ING.
 ZYGMUNT KARAFFA / DE L'ARMÉE POLONAISE / VARSOVIE 15 AVRIL 1894 / PARIS 25 AVRIL 1964

-On the pedestal, below the cross, is a separate inscription dedicated to Antonina Petrykiewicz, who is buried in the same grave:
+On the pedestal below the cross is a separate inscription dedicated to Antonina Petrykiewicz, buried in the same grave:

 ANTOINETTE PETRYKIEWICZ / DITE NINA NIOVILLA / LVOV 1874 – PARIS 1966

-The tombstone is simple, without elaborate carving or elaborate inscription - in a spirit of modesty that does not harmonise with the enormity of the achievements of its first occupant.
-Today, the bronze plaque with the names of three people is one of the few traces of the existence of a director whose no film has survived.
+The tombstone is modest, without elaborate carving or ornate inscriptions; its simplicity stands in contrast to the scale of the achievements of its first occupant.
+Today, the bronze plaque with the three names is among the very few tangible traces of a director whose films have not survived.

 Publication: